AndrewRafter/TileVania/README.md

 Description:
 ------------
-A game where the player has to answer questions correctly before the timer runs out.
+A game where the player has to get to the end of the level while collecting coins and avoiding enemies/obstacles.

 Controls:
 ------------